 - Housewares – Bedding, towels, upholstery and other household fabrics are improved when antimicrobial textiles are used

-How Is an Antimicrobial Fabric Made?
+How Are Antimicrobial Textiles Made?

 Antimicrobial additives are incorporated during the manufacturing process.
-There are a few different ways antimicrobials are added textiles, most of which can be done without any added or special equipment.
+There are a few different ways antimicrobials are added to textiles, most of which can be done without any added or special equipment.
 These can include: